 The illness does not have a specific cure because it is a virus.
 The main course of treatment involves providing supportive care like

-- Administration of antibiotics to improve the immunity and prevent reoccurrence
+Administration of antibiotics to improve immunity and prevent reoccurrence

-The good news of the entire altercation is that a cat that recovers of the virus will be immune for the rest of their lives.
+The good news of the entire altercation is that a cat that recovers from the virus will be immune for the rest of their lives.

 Management and prevention of the virus